abornot/til/README.md

 # Today I Writed

 We constantly write new things.
-This is a repo to share those learnings.
+This is a repo to share those writings.

 ---